grafana/k6-learn/Modules/I-Performance-testing-principles/04-High-level-overview-of-the-load-testing-process.md

 ## Scripting a load test

-Scripting the load-testing script involves translating the test plan into executable tests.
+Scripting the load testing script involves translating the test plan into executable tests.
 In this phase, you might do some of the following:
 - Create test scenarios that adequately cover the requirements
-- Write test scripts using load-testing tools
+- Write test scripts using load testing tools
 - Make scripts realistic
 - Run shakeout tests to verify that the script works as expected
 - Run tests against upstream environments, usually dev or staging